iRobotCorporation/ssm-ctl/README.md

 ## SecureString parameters

-In a `SecureString` parameter, the value can only be stored encrypted, under the `EncryptedValue` field, using the specified `KeyId` (which will also be used for the parameter in SSM).
+In a `SecureString` parameter, the value can only be stored encrypted, under the `EncryptedValue` field.
 Alternatively, the value can be required to be an input, by putting the name of an input under the `Input` key:

 ```yaml
 .Inputs: